replit-archive/jq-console/README.md

   when the current operation and all previously enqueued operations finish.
   Takes one argument:

-    * `function input_callback: A function called with the user's input when the user presses Enter and the input operation is complete.
+    * `function input_callback`: A function called with the user's input when the user presses Enter and the input operation is complete.

     Example: